thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

         title: 'In the opened dialog window, enter the name of the new bundle.
 Adding an image and a description is optional.
 Click "Add";'
     2:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-3-ce.png
         title: 'After creating the widget bundle, it will be automatically opened.
 Now you can add widgets there.
 To add an existing widget, click the "+ Add existing widget" button in the center of the window.
 To create (or import) a new widget, click the plus icon in the top right corner of the window.
-Click the "+Add existing widget" button in the center of the window;'
+Now, click the "+Add existing widget" button in the center of the window;'
     3:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-4-ce.png
         title: 'Click on the "Widgets" row and select your widget from drop down menu;'